 Aid Stations will be approximately every 5 to 6 miles.
 Runners will be provided with an adequate supply of water, sports drink, and race day foods.

-You may change your race distance until May 7 through Ultrasignup only.
-No registration changes will be allowed after May 7.
+Changing Distance: You may change your race distance through May 8 on Ultrasignup only.
+If you drop down from the 50-mile race to the Marathon, no refund will be issued for the cost difference.
 You must start at the designated start time for the race in which you are entered.
 50-Mile race participants who complete only 1 loop are eligible to receive a marathon finisher's medal for completing a loop but will not be listed as finishers in the Marathon results.

 Primitive camping (no water, pit toilets) is available at the Berryman campground on a first-come, first-serve basis.
 Spots and parking are limited, but overflow camping is permitted near the shelter, and parking is allowed along one side of the road.
 Please obey No Parking signs.